joligej/jmaths/doc/QUICK_REFERENCE.md

-# jmaths Library Behavior Quick Reference
+# jmaths Quick Reference

-**For Developers and Users**
-**Updated:** 2025-10-17

-This quick reference clarifies commonly misunderstood behaviors in the jmaths library.
+Common patterns, gotchas, and best practices for the jmaths library.

 ---